|Course Name: Advanced Topics in Machine Learning and Game Theory|

 |Office location||Wean Hall 4126|

 This course is designed to be a graduate-level course covering the topics at the intersection of machine learning and game theory.
 Recent years have witnessed significant advances in machine learning and their successes in detection, prediction, and decision-making problems.
 However, in many application domains, ranging from auction and ads bidding, to entertainment games such as Go and Poker, to autonomous driving and traffic routing, to the intelligent warehouse, to home assistants and the Internet of Things, there is more than one agent interacting with each other.
 Game theory provides a framework for analyzing the strategic interaction between multiple agents and can complement machine learning when dealing with challenges in these domains.
 Therefore, in the course, we will introduce how to integrate machine learning and game theory to tackle challenges in multi-agent systems.
-The course consists of several parts and covers multiple topics as listed below
+The course will multiple topics as listed below

 - Introduction to game theory

-- Introduction to learning theory and reinforcement learning
+- Introduction to reinforcement learning

-- Part II: Learning in Games
+- Learning in Games

-- Learning rules in games and their convergence to equilibrium
+- Learning rules in games

 - Learning game parameters

-- Part III: Strategic Behavior in Learning
+- Strategic Behavior in Learning

 - Adversarial Machine Learning (AML)